-It’s a disaster on so many levels: the team wasted time working on something the clients didn’t want, the project manager failed the team by waiting until the 11th hour to ask for client feedback, and the clients waited for something they could’ve easily outsourced to a different, more communicative agency.
-As it stood, the team was able to pull some last-minute all-nighters to get the video up to the client’s standards.
+The marketing management was a disaster on so many levels: the team wasted time working on something the clients didn't want, the project manager failed the team by waiting until the 11th hour to ask for client feedback, and the clients waited for something they could've easily outsourced to a different, more communicative agency.
+As it stood, the team was able to pull some last-minute all-nighters to get the video up to the client's standards.
 But it was a close call.

 And yet, this is a situation that is all too common in any creative services organization.
 So how can a marketing agency manage client expectations better, and avoid such stressful situations?
 The simplest answer: nurture your client relationship like you would a sweetheart.

 Here are 3 ways to treat your clients like your sweetheart (and win big in your clients' eyes).

 How do relationships start?
 You get to know the other person.
 You go out on a date and find out what movies he likes, what hobbies she's into, what he's all about, what values she believes in.

 If you ever hope to serve your client to the best of your ability, then you have to know what motivates them and what they hope to accomplish.
 That means investing time to meet your clients face to face, take them outside of the office for drinks, and discover why they do what they do.
 Insights like these will help you understand where they're coming from when they ask for revisions to your project, or if you get into difficult standoffs about project direction.

 2. Communicate Constantly